12-speed Di2 New User Guide

 It's not all wireless though - both derailleurs are still wired to the main battery, using a single wire each.
 The main battery (BT-DN300) is usually located in the seatpost.

 Wireless Di2 shift levers run on CR1632 batteries.
-These should last for about two years, depending on your shifting habits.
+These should last about two years for DURA-ACE and Ultegra, and four years for 105 Di2 (two batteries per shift lever).

 Changing the batteries is a simple, 1-minute job.
 If you'd like to know how that goes, read my guide on replacing wireless shift lever batteries.